How to use photography lighting gels:

 This garish style looks very dated, and has probably deterred quite a few photographers from ever buying a set of lighting gels.
 Yet these gels are useful for a variety of different purposes, and are one of the cheapest accessories available.
 There are basically three ways that lighting gels can be used: for colour correction; to create a special effect; or to simply illuminate an area or subject with a particular colour.
 The key to using lighting gels well is to use them subtly and in moderation.
 Unless you are using a lighting gel for colour correction, there are few times when the coloured light should be the dominant illumination in an image.

-What is a lighting gel?
+What is a lighting gel in photography?

 Lighting gels are coloured transparent sheets used to alter the colour of a light source.
 They are called gels because for years gelatine was used in their manufacture.
 However, as the gels have to withstand the extremely high temperatures created by continuous lights used in photographic, theatre and television productions, they are now manufactured from various heat-resistant plastics.